Lake View, Chicago: Boystown

 The Boystown section of Lakeview holds the distinction of being the nation's first gay village officially recognized by a big city government.
 In 1998, then Mayor Richard M. Daley endeavored to create a $3.2 million restoration of the North Halsted Street corridor, and the city erected rainbow pylon landmarks along the route.
 In 2012, the Legacy Project began the ongoing process of installing plaques on the pylons that commemorate important people and milestones in LGBT history.
-It is also the cultural center of one of the largest lesbian, gay, bisexual, and transgender (LGBT) communities in the nation.
+It is also the cultural center of one of the largest lesbian, gay, bisexual, and transgender (LGBT) communities in the United States.
 Boystown has grown into a cultural center for the LGBT residents living within the Chicago metropolitan area.

 The area caters to Chicago nightlife, featuring more than 60 gay, lesbian, bisexual and transgender bars, restaurants and nightclubs.
 It is now home to Center on Halsted, an LGBT community center that hosts an array of public programs open to the public that provide fun, educational and enlightening opportunities for members of the LGBT community and allies.

 The area is host to the Chicago Pride Parade, one of the largest gay pride parades in the nation, which takes place in Lakeview on the last Sunday of each June.
 The community area has also been host to several other major events: In 2006 it played host to an international sports and cultural festival, Gay Games VII, with its closing ceremonies held at Wrigley Field and headlined by Cyndi Lauper.
 The area also holds the Northalsted Market Days, an annual two-day festival event geared toward the LGBT community.
-Northalsted also includes some of Chicago's off-Loop theater, specialty restaurants, greystone and brownstone walk-up buildings and other historic architecture, trendy fashion outlets, wine boutiques, chain stores, and independent shops.
+Boystown also includes some of Chicago's off-Loop theater, specialty restaurants, greystone and brownstone walk-up buildings and other historic architecture, trendy fashion outlets, wine boutiques, chain stores, and independent shops.

 The district's informal boundaries, overlapping with Lakeview East, are Irving Park Road on the north, Broadway on the east, Wellington Avenue on the south, and Sheffield Avenue on the west.
 The Center on Halsted, an LGBT community center, is also located in this area.

 Sculptures serve as entrances to Lakeview East residential streets.
 This sculpture stands on North Halsted Street at West Cornelia Avenue.

 In November 2020, the Chicago Reader, an alternative newspaper, published an article criticizing the area for focusing on "gay men."
-This resulted in the Boystown name being dropped by some businesses and some community organizations in exchange for "Northalsted", a more neutral name styled by the area business association in 2021.
+This resulted in the Boystown name being dropped by some businesses and community organizations in exchange for "Northalsted", a more neutral name styled by the area business association in 2021.
 Despite the renaming efforts, the area is still colloquially called Boystown.
 Some residents have voiced concern that the name change will dilute the neighborhood's history as a haven for the gay community.